nonpartisan-redistricting-datahub/Case_Study_Spotlight/README.md

 To find out if your state uses adjusted data reference [State and Adjustment Wording](https://redistrictingdatahub.org/data/about-our-data/pl-94171-dataset/states-and-modification-wording/) and [States that Adjust the Census Data for Redistricting](https://redistrictingdatahub.org/data/ongoing-data-projects/states-that-adjust-the-census-data-for-redistricting/)

-To download the data, [create a free account](https://redistrictingdatahub.org/my-account/register/), go to [download data](https://redistrictingdatahub.org/data/download-data/#state-menu), select a state and filter by type of data: *PL 94-171*
+To download the data, [create a free account](https://redistrictingdatahub.org/my-account/register/), go to [download data](https://redistrictingdatahub.org/data/download-data/#state-menu), select a state and type name: Official

 #### Voter File
 2021 L2 voter file data aggregated to the 2020 census block level in csv format.
 This contains data on voter registration totals by party.